-2.2.4 NI/GB and EU Postgraduate Fees
+2.2.5 NI/ROI/GB Postgraduate Fees

-The Postgraduate Research fee is based on guidance provided by the Research Councils.
 Postgraduate Taught fees are set, in the main, by the University.
-Postgraduate Taught fees are set by the University.

 Some postgraduate courses, such as the Postgraduate Certificate in Education (PGCE), are linked to the undergraduate fee rate and students studying these courses are eligible for Student Loans Company (SLC) funding.
-Postgraduate students from England, Scotland or Wales who enrol on these courses will be charged a higher fee than that charged to NI/EU students.